codeballet/mazu-webapp/README.md

 ### `mazusea.py` file
 * `URL` set to local dev server or online production server.
 * `N`, loop interval in seconds.

-### `nginx.conf` file
-Adjust which locations are used, depending on whether or not certificates are acquired.

 ### Order of actions for an online web server update
 1. Stop the containers running.